h-gokul/KFNet-study/Readme.md

 You can either follow the below evaluation procedure to predict the point clouds, or you can download the point clouds that we have already obtained [here](https://drive.google.com/drive/folders/1cMDvOlGF1XWl98dUlTmkPmoREFFFfQ2D?usp=sharing)  and skip to the visualization step.

-Presentation video and slides can [here](https://drive.google.com/drive/folders/1cMDvOlGF1XWl98dUlTmkPmoREFFFfQ2D?usp=sharing)
+The original paper & our presentation video and slides can be found [here](https://drive.google.com/drive/folders/1cMDvOlGF1XWl98dUlTmkPmoREFFFfQ2D?usp=sharing).

 ## Predict the point clouds:
   The codebase requires CUDA 9.0 cudnn 7 and tensorflow 1.10-gpu.
 These are not the latest versions and we have built a docker container that covers all of these required dependancies.
 For this, however, you need docker to be setup in your system, and its install procedure is explained below.